California Child Support Laws: What You Should Know

 In some cases, the court will agree to deviate from guideline child support.
 If the child support payor has extraordinarily high income, he or she may be able to convince the court that the guideline amount exceeds the child’s needs and may be inappropriately high.
 For example, a 3-month-old child should not require $25,000 per month as support.
 To succeed with this argument, the court must make certain findings about the child’s approximate support needs.
 It does take additional effort to rebut the state’s presumption that guideline support is in the best interest of the child, but it could yield savings of tens of thousands of dollars per month for the paying parent.

 Johnson Attorneys Group family lawyers have worked with extraordinarily high-income earners and other affluent clients in their child support matters.
 We understand that child support matters can be peacefully stipulated or complex and contentious.
 Whether you are seeking a fair child support arrangement, attempting to enforce one that the other party has failed to uphold, modify existing child support orders, or have other issues concerning child support in a separation, divorce, or parentage matter, our firm is uniquely qualified with the resources that you need for your case.
-We are located in Newport Beach and help affluent clients all around Orange County resolve complex issues related to child support, property division, high-net-worth divorce, child custody, and more.
+We are located in Newport Beach and Los Angeles.
+We help affluent clients all around Los Angeles County and Orange County resolve complex issues related to child support, property division, high-net-worth divorce, child custody, and more.